Chen-Cai-OSU/ER-staircode/README.md

 ``
 python ER/gui.py
 ``

+### Tutorial
+Also see the short tutorial (tutorial.ipynb) on how to use the software for your own data.

 ### Contact
 * If you have any questions, submit a issue on github or contact me via cai.507@osu.edu